 - Blade Size

-Miter saws are designed to allow you to easily make angled cuts.
+Compound miter saws are designed to allow you to easily make angled cuts.
 But depending on the diameter of your blade, you can make longer cuts.
 However, you should also keep in mind that the overall size of your sliding miter saw will also determine the blade diameter that you can use.
 For example, if your miter saw is 12 inches, you can only use a 12-inch blade with it.
-Most sliding miter saws feature a 10 or 12-inch blade, but it is possible to find blades as small as four inches.
+Most sliding compound miter saws feature a 10 or 12-inch blade, but it is possible to find blades as small as four inches.

 - Tooth Count